HelenLloydJeng/Milestone-Project-1/README.md

 ### Content

 - **Text Content:**
-  All text content was creative writing by me and inspired by my friend and playwright author and drama teacher Claire Erasmus  to reflect the goals and message of the site.
+  All text content was creative writing by me.
+The site and content was inspired by Claire Erasmus, a writer, playwright and drama teacher to showcase a portfolio of theatrical plays and drama classes.
+Design, layout and colour palette was a minimalistic and user-friendly modern design.
+...

 ### Media